temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

   - visibility
 ---

-You can set Cassandra as your Visibility store with any other [supported Persistence databases](/concepts/what-is-a-temporal-cluster#dependency-versions).
+You can set Cassandra as your [Visibility store](/concepts/what-is-visibility).

 Verify [supported versions](#supported-versions) before you proceed.

-Note that when using Cassandra as your Visibility store, you must integrate with Elasticsearch to enable Advanced Visibility features.
+Advanced Visibility is not supported with Cassandra.
+To enable Advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch as your .
+We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions, as it takes on the request load on the Visibility store and helps optimize performance.

 **Persistence configuration**